Lewislou/cellseg-sribd/README.md

 ```

 ## Results
 The tuning set F1 score of our method is 0.8795.
+The rank running time of our method on all the 101 cases in the tuning set is zero in our local
+workstation.
 ## Acknowledgement
 We thank for the contributors of public datasets.